 1. Brown Bear

 Brown bears are the most dangerous wild animal in North America, having killed at least 70 people in the last 50 years.
 These huge creatures are fiercely territorial and don’t take kindly to humans that get too close, and they have also been known to kill people for food.
 With immense power and weight behind their sharp claws, as well as a bite that will shatter your bones, these creatures are best avoided at all costs.

 People Killed: 57

 Sharks kill the second-highest number of people in North America each year, with 57 recorded human deaths as a result of shark attacks since 1970.
 Unlike many attacks from land-based animals, shark attacks often catch humans completely by surprise.
-As we are particularly vulnerable whilst in the water, shark attacks are even more dangerous than you might expect from a creature with several sets of razor-sharp teeth, as escape is incredibly difficult and the risk of drowning is ever-present.
+As we are particularly vulnerable whilst in the water, attacks by different types of sharks are even more dangerous than you might expect from a creature with several sets of razor-sharp teeth, as escape is incredibly difficult and the risk of drowning is ever-present.

 People Killed: 57

 Snakes are tied with sharks for being the second most deadly animal in North America, having also killed 57 people since 1970.
 Deadly types of snakes like the rattlesnake, copperhead, and cottonmouth can all be encountered in the United States, though the vast majority of fatalities are attributed to rattlesnake bites.
 Snakes are the only animal on our list that kill their prey using venom, and they often hide in tall grass, undergrowth, or rocky pits, waiting for an unsuspecting victim to pass by.